gooddata/GoodData-CL/doc/DOCUMENTATION.md

 # XML Configuration File
 </a>

-The XML configuration file is generated using the GenerateCsvConfigTemplate() command.
+The XML configuration file is generated using the GenerateCsvConfig() command.
 It uses your CSV file to find the names of columns in the first row of the file.
 The generated XML file is an example and should be modified before being used.

 ### Basic Structure
 The file contains a name of the schema and entries for all your data columns: